Lucia's Blog: 2022

 “When you come, bring the cloak that I left with Carpus at Troas, also the books, and above all the parchments.”
 (2 Timothy 4:13)

-1. Paul had left behind his coat when he went to Troas (Acts 16:8) and was now in need of it to keep him warm in the colder months of winter ( 2 Timothy 4:21).
+1. Paul had left behind his coat when he went to Troas (Acts 16:8) and needed it to keep him warm in the colder months of winter ( 2 Timothy 4:21).

 2. Paul also asked Timothy to bring the “books” (biblia) or scrolls and the “parchments” (membranas).